rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

 > **Note:**
 > You can not re-import a cluster that is currently active in a Rancher setup.

-### Additional Features for Imported K3s Clusters
+# Imported K3s Clusters

-_Available as of v2.4.0_

 You can now import a K3s Kubernetes cluster into Rancher.
 [K3s]({{<baseurl>}}/k3s/latest/en/) is lightweight, fully compliant Kubernetes distribution.
 You can also upgrade Kubernetes by editing the K3s cluster in the Rancher UI.

+### Additional Features for Imported K3s Clusters

+_Available as of v2.4.0_

 When a K3s cluster is imported, Rancher will recognize it as K3s, and the Rancher UI will expose the following features in addition to the functionality for other imported clusters: